-Native to the rainforests of South Asia, Alocasia sarian, with its glossy green leaves, can add a decorative touch to any corner of your house.
+Native to the rainforests of South Asia, Alocasia sarian of the Araceae family, with its glossy green leaves, can add a decorative touch to any corner of your house.
 Its heart-shaped rubbery leaves go against the many usual plants having soft and papery leaves, which makes it a bold and eye-catching plant.

-All good things come with a cost, and Alocasia sarian plants do ask for a little extra care, but this should not stop you from decorating your indoors with these green lovelies!
+All good things come with a cost, and Alocasia sarian plants do ask for a little extra care, but this should not stop you from decorating your indoors with these green lovelies from the Alocasia genus!
 Let us look into the care requirements of the Alocasia sarian and what it takes to keep this plant healthy.

 - What Is Alocasia Sarian?